Mental Health Facilities Muscogee County, GA

 Central Alabama Va Healthcare Sys Columbus Cboc

-Central Alabama Va Healthcare Sys Columbus Cboc is a mental health facility in Muscogee County, GA, located at 1310 13th Avenue, 31901.
+Central Alabama Va Healthcare Sys Columbus Cboc is a mental health clinic in Muscogee County, GA, located at 1310 13th Avenue, 31901.
 Central Alabama Va Healthcare Sys Columbus Cboc provides telemedicine/telehealth and outpatient treatment.
-Central Alabama Va Healthcare Sys Columbus Cboc provides integrated dual diagnosis disorder treatment, couples/family therapy and behavior modification to seniors 65 or older, young adults and adults.
-Central Alabama Va Healthcare Sys Columbus Cboc also supports people requiring dual diagnosis treatment, veterans and people with serious mental illness.
-Some other services available at Central Alabama Va Healthcare Sys Columbus Cboc include education services, illness management and recovery and diet and exercise counseling.
+Central Alabama Va Healthcare Sys Columbus Cboc offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and behavior modification to young adults, adults and seniors 65 or older.
+Central Alabama Va Healthcare Sys Columbus Cboc also supports veterans, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Central Alabama Va Healthcare Sys Columbus Cboc include mentoring/peer support/consumer-run services, education services and housing services.

 Learn More